 Most medical and dental organizations don’t recommend screening for oral HPV.
 Lifestyle changes are some of the easiest ways to help prevent HPV.
 Here are some tips for prevention:

-- Ask your sexual partners if they’ve recently been tested for STIs.
+- Talk to your sexual partners about sex, asking them about the most recent time they’ve been tested for STIs.

 - If you’re with an unfamiliar partner, avoid oral sex.

 - When having oral sex, use dental dams or condoms to prevent any oral STIs.

 - In your six-month checkups at the dentist, ask them to search your mouth for anything abnormal, especially if you have oral sex often.

 - Make it a habit to search your mouth for any abnormalities once per month.

 Vaccination against HPV involves getting three shots over six months.
 You’ll need to get all three shots for the vaccine to be effective.
 The HPV vaccine is a safe and effective vaccine that can protect you from HPV-related diseases.
 You can get the vaccine up until age 26.

 In a recent study, oral HPV infections were said to be 88 percent lower among young adults who received at least one dose of the HPV vaccine.
 These vaccines help prevent oropharyngeal cancers linked to HPV.